 When prompted, enter your login name (if you didn’t provide it when executing SnowSQL) and your password.

 If you specified a valid account name, user login name, and password, the SnowSQL prompt appears.

 For security reasons, you cannot specify your password as an option on the command line; you must wait for SnowSQL to prompt you for your password.

 However, if you would like to skip entering information on the command line or you need to automate login, you can provide all the required account and user credential information, as well as additional

 Snowflake default usage information, as options in the SnowSQL

 For more detailed installation, configuration, login, and usage information, see SnowSQL (CLI Client).

 In addition to the Snowflake web interface and SnowSQL, Snowflake supports numerous other methods for connecting, including:

-- Developing applications that connect through the Snowflake connectors/drivers for Python, Node.js, or Spark.
+Developing applications that connect through the Snowflake connectors/drivers for Python, Node.js, Spark, etc.

 However, connecting to Snowflake using these other methods requires additional installation, configuration, and development tasks.
 For more information, see Connecting to Snowflake.